THREAD-2-3/.github/profile/README.md

 ![This is an image](/profile/thread-logo.jpg)
-### WP3 Advanced geometric integrators
+### WP2 Interactions of 1D structures in a 3D world
-Deliverable D3.2 – Open-source code (time integration)
+Deliverable D2.3 – Open-source code for slender structures
 ### THREAD
 Joint Training on Numerical Modelling of Highly Flexible Structures for Industrial Applications